Sharky0007/Task-Tracker-CLI/README.md

 # Task-Tracker-CLI

 ## About this Project:
-This is a java based CLI project, which helps to manupulate tasks in a JSON fromat in a file(task.json).
+This is a java based CLI project to manage tasks.
+User can perform CRUD operation from terminal.

 ## Features:
 1. User can add a task.